Wealthstream Advisors recognized as a Best Place to Work for Financial Advisors by InvestmentNews for 2021 and 2022

 Why It Could Make Sense to Purchase I-Bonds Right Now

-With inflation at its highest level in more than 40 years and a volatile equity market that has decreased by double digits through July of 2022, many investors are looking for an attractive investment where they can park their money without it losing value.
-For some, that could mean a high yield savings account – as of July 2022, interest rates of high yield savings accounts are around 0.75% to 1.25%.
+With inflation at its highest level in more than 40 years and a volatile equity market that has decreased by double digits through November of 2022, many investors are looking for an attractive investment where they can park their money without it losing value.
+For some, that could mean a high yield savings account – as of November 2022, interest rates of high yield savings accounts are well over 2%.
 For others, it could be bonds – savings, municipal, or corporate – but some of those options don’t pay a great return either and most bond mutual funds have losses for the year thus far.
 So, it begs the question: Where can investors earn income at the prevailing inflation rate with minimal risk?

 What Are I-Bonds?

 I-bonds are a great option to get both an attractive return and limit the risk of losing your money.
 They are bonds that are a hedge against inflation, with a current annualized return of 6.89% on newly issued bonds as of November 2022.